 This photograph taken in 1898 1898 suggests a more sensual side to Ida than the artist usually allowed the viewer to see.
 The young boy pictured with them was their foster son Henry Madsen (1881-1921), possibly the son of art critic Karl Madsen, who is one of the guests in the photograph of the party at the Hammershois' Strandgade 30 apartment.

-Emil Hannover wrote in 1907 of the successful exhibition at the van Wisselingh Gallery, London that the artist's interiors were "a silent protest against the gaudy and gaping tastelessness of our time."
+Emil Hannover wrote in 1907 of the successful Hammershoi exhibition at the van Wisselingh Gallery, London that the artist's interiors were "a silent protest against the gaudy and gaping tastelessness of our time."
 But the Victorian taste for the overstuffed had never been that popular in Scandinavia.
-In the photograph of a party at Strandgade 30 in 1899, the room is both less elaborate than the typical bourgeois parlor and more decorative than what Hammershoi chose to paint.
-(In the photo, Vilhelm is seated directly under the lamp at the left and Ida is seated farthest right.)
+In the photograph of a party at Strandgade 30 in 1899, the room is both less elaborate than a typical bourgeois parlor and more decorative than what Hammershoi chose to paint.
+(In the photo, Vilhelm is seated directly under the lamp at the left and Ida is seated at farthest right.)

 The German painter Emil Nolde lived in Copenhagen for some time around 1900 and he found Hammershoi to be a quiet person.
 So did the poet Rainer Maria Rilke who visited in 1904 to collect material for a monograph on the artist that was never completed, unlike his 1903 publication Auguste Rodin.
 "Hammershoi is not one of those about whom one must speak quickly.
 His work is long and slow, and at whichever moment one apprehends it, it will speak of what is important and essential in art." - Rilke